yupbank/tensorframes/README.md

  - (Optional) pandas >= 0.19.1 if you want to use the python interface

-Additionally, if you want to run unit tests for python, you need the following dependencies:
+Additionally, for developement, you need the following dependencies:

+ - protoc 3.x

  - nose >= 1.3